Skip to main content

 Submission Deadline

-The deadline to submit your Student Finance Support Form is Saturday 1 June 2024.
+The deadline to submit your Student Finance Support Form is Tuesday 1 July 2025.
+If your application is delayed, please let us know before the deadline.

 Having issues with applying for Student Finance?

 If you are having trouble finding the correct course on Student Finance, please note that on the drop down menu you must select ‘Girton College – University of Cambridge’ and then find your Undergraduate course.
-NOT ‘University of Cambridge – Girton College’ as this will only show you Postgraduate courses.
+You should not select ‘University of Cambridge – Girton College’ as this will only show you Postgraduate courses.

 The University of Cambridge is committed to the principle that no UK student should be deterred from studying at Cambridge because of financial difficulties, so the College and University offer generous bursaries of up to £3,500 a year depending on household income.
 Information on how the scheme works can be found below.